lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 .. note::

     Monotonically increasing means that if a function has as argument ``time`` and is called at time ``t1``, then its next call must happen at time ``t2`` with ``t2`` >= ``t1``.
-    For efficiency reasons, if a function which updates internal variables is called at the same time instant multiple times then only the first call will update the variables, subsequent calls will cause the functions to return the same variable values.
+    For efficiency reasons, if a function which updates internal variables is called at the same time instant multiple times, then only the first call will update the variables, subsequent calls will cause the functions to return the same variable values.

 .. code:: c